How to Buy a Paddle Board

 At ISLE, we offer many great incentives along with top-quality stand up paddle boards:

 Manufacturer Direct: We only sell direct to our customers.
 In other words, we do not sell to retailers where the boards are marked up even more – we cut out the middleman so you can save money and get better service.

 Board Purchase Guarantee: Purchasing a stand up paddle board is an investment, and the last thing you want is to be stuck with a board that you don’t absolutely love.
 For that reason, you should have the reassurance that you are getting the right board specifically for you.
 At ISLE, we understand that this is a big decision, and that’s why we extend a board purchase guarantee.

 60 Day Ride It & Love It Guarantee: We want to make sure you are happy with your board choice.
 Try it for 60 days and if you don’t 100% love your board, you can always send it back and get your money refunded with a 20% restocking fee per item.

 Customer Service: Customer service should come first for every company because it reflects your entire business and how you value your past and potential customers.
 At ISLE, customer service is our number #1 priority and we’ve built our brand around it.

 - 5,000+ five-star reviews.
 With 5,000+ perfect reviews, no one has a better service record than we do.

 - 98% referrals.
 Practically every past customer has had such an amazing experience they’ve referred us to family and friends.

-At ISLE, our only job is to make sure you find that perfect stand up paddle board and our outstanding track record over the past 17+ years demonstrates just how committed we are!
+At ISLE, our only job is to make sure you find that perfect stand up paddle board and our outstanding track record since 2004 demonstrates just how committed we are!
 Please feel free to call or email us regarding any questions or guidance you need.